TryGhost/Ghost/ghost/admin/README.md

 ## Have a bug or issue?

-Bugs and issues (even if they only affect the admin client) should be opened on the core [Ghost](https://github.com/tryghost/ghost/issues) repository.
+Bugs and issues (even if they only affect the admin app) should be opened on the core [Ghost](https://github.com/tryghost/ghost/issues) repository.

 # Copyright & License